Hatem-Esherbiny/digital_marketing_campaigns/README.md

 ## Dataset
 The dataset contains the following columns:

-campaignID: Unique identifier for each campaign
+1_campaignID: Unique identifier for each campaign

-CampaignType: Type of campaign (Brand Awareness, Lead Generation, Engagement, Conversion)
+2_CampaignType: Type of campaign (Brand Awareness, Lead Generation, Engagement, Conversion)

-Platform: Platform where the campaign was run (Facebook, LinkedIn)
+3_Platform: Platform where the campaign was run (Facebook, LinkedIn)

-StartDate: Start date of the campaign
+4_StartDate: Start date of the campaign

-EndDate: End date of the campaign
+5_EndDate: End date of the campaign

-Days: Duration of the campaign in days
+6_Days: Duration of the campaign in days

-Impressions: Number of times the ad was displayed
+7_Impressions: Number of times the ad was displayed

+8_Clicks : Number of Clicks

-CostPerClick (CPC): Average cost per click
+9_CostPerClick (CPC): Average cost per click

-Conversions: Number of conversions achieved
+10_Conversions: Number of conversions achieved

-ConversionRate: Percentage of clicks that converted
+11_ConversionRate: Percentage of clicks that converted

-TotalCost: Total cost of the campaign
+12_TotalCost: Total cost of the campaign

-CTR: Click-Through Rate
+13_CTR: Click-Through Rate

-CPA: Cost Per Acquisition
+14_CPA: Cost Per Acquisition

 ## Key Metrics Analyzed